Myanmar protests: Death toll passes 500 | DW | 30.03.2021

 Activists in Yangon have launched a "garbage strike" while armed rebel groups have demanded the military stop the bloodshed or face retaliation.

-The death toll in Myanmar's military crackdown on anti-coup demonstrators has passed 500.
-The Assistance Association for Political Prisoners (AAPP) on Tuesday confirmed a total of 510 civilian deaths, warning that the true toll might be higher.
+The death toll in Myanmar's military crackdown on anti-coup demonstrators has reached 510, the Assistance Association for Political Prisoners (AAPP) confirmed on Tuesday, warning that the true toll might be higher.

 The AAPP said at least eight civilians were killed in Myanmar's biggest city Yangon on Monday.
 The total number of deaths the watchdog recorded on Monday was 14.